 Learn more about Sirani’s painting Signora Ortensia Leoni Cordini as Saint Dorothy: Chazen Museum

-Coming up at Milan’s Palazzo Reale in Spring 2021, the exhibition Le Signore dell’Arte.
-Storie di donne tra ’500 e ’600 rediscovers the art and the extraordinary lives of 34 different women artists, including Elisabetta Sirani, as well as Artemisia Gentileschi, Giovanna Garzoni, Sofonisba Anguissola, Lavinia Fontana, Ginevra Cantofoli, Fede Galizia, and others.
-It will showcase some 150 paintings from no fewer than 67 different lenders, including many Italian museums; the Musée des Beaux Arts in Marseille; and Muzeum Narodowe in Poznan, Poland.
+At Milan’s Palazzo Reale in Spring 2021, the exhibition Le Signore dell’Arte.
+Storie di donne tra ’500 e ’600 celebrated the art and the extraordinary lives of 34 different women artists, including Elisabetta Sirani, as well as Artemisia Gentileschi, Orsola Maddalena Caccia, Giovanna Garzoni, Sofonisba Anguissola, Lavinia Fontana, Ginevra Cantofoli, Fede Galizia, and others.
+It showcased some 150 paintings from no fewer than 67 different lenders, including many Italian museums; the Musée des Beaux Arts in Marseille; and Muzeum Narodowe in Poznan, Poland.

 In 2018, Elisabetta Sirani was the subject of a solo exhibition at the Uffizi Galleries in Florence: Painting and Drawing “like a Great Master”: the Talent of Elisabetta Sirani (Bologna, 1638–1665).
 Besides featuring her artworks, the show focused on the context in which the artist lived and worked.
 It included anecdotes and references drawn from multiple contemporary sources—prose and poetry, letters and other archival material—which conveyed an impression of a painter who was universally admired.